unm-digital-history/campus-history/essays/lobo-statues/index.md

 %}

 ## _Spirit of the Lobo_
 Lurking among the trees and bushes of central campus, you'll encounter smaller bronze lobo statues in various poses.
 The statues were donations to the University during the 2014 _Spirit of the Lobo_ campaign.
 The campaign, begun by then-University President Robert Frank, set out to commemorate what it means to be a Lobo through the installation of permanent bronze statues throughout the community.
 Purchased through the UNM Foundation, the statues were available for $5,000, with the opportunity to install them either on campus or elsewhere.
 Each statue on campus has a plaque thanking the donors.
-Similarly to the Lobo in Tight Grove, the 36" lobo statues are realistic representations of the school mascot. [^unmnews]
+Similar to the Lobo in Tight Grove, the 36" lobo statues are realistic representations of the school mascot. [^unmnews]

 {% include scrollybox/bg-switch.html
   image-url="images/lobo-bronze-2.jpg"